Tula Toli massacre: Massacre

 On the morning of 30 August 2017, the Myanmar Army and local collaborators surrounded Tula Toli and blocked off all the exit points.
 The Rakhine chairman of the village assured the Rohingya villagers that the soldiers would not harm them, but that their homes would be torched.
 He then told the villagers to assemble in one place where they would be safe.
 By the end of the morning, the huts of Rohingyas in the village were all burnt down.
 Satellite images provided by Amnesty International show all the Rohingya huts in the village burnt, whilst the Rakhine ones remained intact.

 Women and children were separated from the men first and were told to sit next to the river.
 Women in the river were ordered to get out and sit down along the riverbank.
 After a while they were all ordered to stand up, then sit down again.
 Finally they were ordered to stand, and the soldiers shouted at the women to run.
 As they started running, the soldiers opened fire on them.
 Some of the women attempted to escape the bullets by swimming across the river, only to drown in the river's current.
 Babies and young children were thrown into a river by soldiers.

 According to survivors, the men were lined up along the riverbank and shot by automatic rifles, decapitated, burned alive, lynched or blown up by rocket-propelled grenades.
 The soldiers paused for a moment afterwards and shouted for any survivors to stand up, then fired their rifles again to ensure the victims' deaths.
 The bodies were buried in mass graves alongside the riverbank by the army and burnt to avoid leaving evidence of the massacre.

+In a BBC World Service Newshour interview, filmmaker Shafiur Rahman described how testimonies gathered for his documentary suggested the military operation at Tula Toli was pre-planned.

 Aftermath

-After the massacre, a group of around 30 women survived.
-They alleged that the army told them to wait along the river again, where five women from the group were taken at a time into nearby huts and raped by soldiers.
-After raping them, the soldiers allegedly robbed them of their jewelry, beat them and set their huts ablaze.
-According to a survivor of the massacre, a group of children managed to escape the massacre and took shelter in a nearby paddy field, but were later caught by the military, placed on the floor and impaled.
-Their bodies were then thrown in the river.
+After the massacre, a group of around 30 women were still alive.
+They alleged that the soldiers told them to wait along the river again, where they divided them into groups of five, took them into nearby huts and raped them.
+After raping them, the soldiers allegedly stole their jewelry, beat them and set their huts ablaze.
+According to a survivor of the massacre, a group of children managed to escape from the massacre by taking shelter in a nearby paddy field, but later, they were captured, placed on the floor and impaled by the military.
+Then, the military threw their bodies in the river.